 #6 Hike the Narrows at Zion National Park

-It was even more stunning than it looks on the pictures.
+It was even more stunning than it looks in the pictures.
 And when in Utah, you should not miss it.
-While high above the Narrows the warm late Summer sun was shining, we hiked a wild river through the deep and cold Narrows at Zion National Park.
+While high above the Narrows the warm late summer sun was shining, we hiked a wild river through the deep and cold Narrows at Zion National Park.
 The rain of the past days made the river dirty creating a challenging trail in between rough stone formations.
-On our way back everything looked totally different since the sun lighted totally different parts of our way.
+On our way back everything looked radically different since the sun lighted entirely different parts of our way.
 The upstream river takes your power during the day but gives you so much energy and wonderful memories back.

 #7 Take a deep breath of fresh air at the Grand Canyon North Rim

-First of all, we have to admit, the Grand Canyon was not on our list for this road trip.
+First, we have to admit, the Grand Canyon was not on our list for this road trip.
 But in the end, we just couldn’t resist being so close while staying at Zion National Park.
-So we made the decision for a one day trip from Zion to the Northern Rim of the Grand Canyon.
+So, we made the decision for a one-day trip from Zion to the Northern Rim of the Grand Canyon.
 It was a decision we did not regret.
-Everyone is always talking about the huge, unbelievable and fascinating Canyon in West USA, Arizona.
+Everyone is always talking about the huge, unbelievable, and fascinating Canyon in West USA, Arizona.
 And they are right.
-The Grand Canyon is seriously mindblowing and ungraspable wide and beautiful.
+The Grand Canyon is seriously mind-blowing and ungraspable wide and beautiful.
 When we arrived the Rim was covered in clouds but later on, the sun came through and bathe the rock formations in breathtaking light silhouettes.
-Soon more wonderful picture and stories about our day trip to the North Rim of the Grand Canyon.
+Soon more wonderful pictures and stories about our day trip to the North Rim of the Grand Canyon.

 #8 Open the X-Files: Look for Aliens around Area 51